jmcastagnetto/jmcastagnetto.github.io/README.md

-This will redirect to https://castagnetto.site/
+This will redirect to https://castagnetto.com/ (there is a mirror at https://castagnetto.site/)

 ## Other pages @github